GatewayLabs/circuit-sdk/benchmark/README.md

 | **Division**                     | 3,408.9          | 91,404         |
 | **Modulus**                      | 3,434.3          | 87,183         |
 | **MUX**                          | 36.123           | 172.44         |

+_Benchmarks were run on a Apple M3 Pro with 36 GB RAM._